 16. Features available in Excel for Windows that are not available in Excel for Mac

 Some useful reporting features do not work in Excel for Mac and thus you cannot use them when generating reports for clients who use Mac.
-Besides these reporting features, there are also other features that are incorporated into Windows version of Excel but are not included in Mac version of Excel.
+Besides these reporting features, there are also other features that are incorporated into the Windows version of Excel but are not included in the Mac version of Excel.

 For example, Excel for Windows allows you to set a default location for saving files.
 It can automatically save “draft” copies of your workbook as you work to minimize your loss if Excel crashes suddenly.
 Windows version of Excel can also allow you to customize Quick Access Toolbar.
 All these three features are not supported by Excel for Mac.

-With Excel for Windows, you can preview workbook in three modes: Normal, Page Layout, and Page Break.
+With Excel for Windows, you can preview the workbook in three modes: Normal, Page Layout, and Page Break.
 But with Excel for Mac, you can only use Normal and Page Layout preview mode.
-As for the print preview, you can see a large print preview of workbook and zoom in or out in windows version of Excel.
+As for the print preview, you can see a large print preview of the workbook and zoom in or out in the windows version of Excel.
 But for Excel in Mac, you can only see a small print preview which cannot be zoomed.
-The View Side by Side feature which allows you to compare two workbooks easily is only available in Windows version of Excel.
+The View Side by Side feature which allows you to compare two workbooks easily is only available in the Windows version of Excel.
 And the Synchronous Scrolling that allows you to scroll through two workbooks at the same time is also missing in Excel for Mac.